codepath/android_guides/ViewPager-with-FragmentPagerAdapter.md

 ## Dynamic ViewPager Fragments

-In certain cases, we may require a dynamic `ViewPager` with pages being added or removed on the fly.
-If your ViewPager is more dynamic with many pages and fragments, we will want to use the the alternate [FragmentStatePagerAdapter](http://developer.android.com/reference/android/support/v4/app/FragmentStatePagerAdapter.html) instead.
+In certain cases, we may require a dynamic `ViewPager` where we want to get access to the fragment instances or with pages being added or removed at runtime.
+If your ViewPager is more dynamic with many pages and fragments, we will want to use an implementation of the alternate [FragmentStatePagerAdapter](http://developer.android.com/reference/android/support/v4/app/FragmentStatePagerAdapter.html) instead.
 Below shows us how to use this and also intelligently cache the fragments for easy lookup.

-First, copy in the [SmartFragmentStatePagerAdapter.java](https://gist.github.com/nesquena/c715c9b22fb873b1d259) which provides the intelligent caching of registered fragments for our `ViewPager`.
+First, copy in the [SmartFragmentStatePagerAdapter.java](https://gist.github.com/nesquena/c715c9b22fb873b1d259) which provides the intelligent caching of registered fragments within our `ViewPager`.
 This solves the common problem of needing to **access the current item within the ViewPager**.

 Now, we want to extend from `SmartFragmentStatePagerAdapter` copied above when declaring our adapter so we can take advantage of the better memory management of the state pager: